 As reported by the Associated General Contractors of America (ACG), 81 percent of construction companies say they are finding it difficult to fill hourly and salaried positions, and 65 percent of companies think it will continue to be hard to find skilled employees.

-With no end to the labor shortage in sight, focusing on training unskilled workers will become more critical.
-And making sure your fleet runs efficiently with optimized routes and efficient scheduling, will help give your employees more time to do actual work at job sites.
+With no end to the labour shortage in sight, focusing on training unskilled workers will become more critical.
+And making sure your fleet runs efficiently with optimised routes and efficient scheduling, will help give your employees more time to do actual work at job sites.

 Because of the nature of the work construction workers do, construction is a risk-prone industry.
 A failure to address safety and security issues can cause unnecessary injuries or fatalities and loss of assets.
-Employees operating construction equipment and utilities without the proper training and up-to-date certifications are a huge liability.
+Employees operating equipment without the proper training and up-to-date certifications are a huge liability.

 According to OSHA, the construction industry's fatal injuries rate is higher than that of the national average.
 Accidents such as falls, scaffold or trench collapse, electric shock, and flash/arc blasts, have all been documented accidents in the construction industry.